-Can you describe your approach to your sustainability strategy?
+Can you describe your sustainability strategy?

 Who is responsible for sustainability issues at Swedish Match?